basvdberg/IncrementalJoin/README.md

 **Requirements of incremental join function:**
 - Performance: Filter A and B into the smallest subsets possible before joining.
-- Consistency: The outcome of the join is not dependent on the size of the join interval (e.g. daily, monthly, yearly).
-This is often a requirement when using the data for machine learning and you don't want to be troubled by changing historic data.
-Note that we made this requirement optional by using the enforce_sliding_join_window parameter (which is true by default).
+- Consistency: The join results remain consistent regardless of the output window size (daily, monthly, yearly).
+This ensures that historical data doesn't change when reprocessing with different window sizes, which is crucial for machine learning workflows.
+This behavior is controlled by the `enforce_sliding_join_window` parameter (default: `True`).
+When enabled, records unmatched in a daily load will remain unmatched in a yearly historic load, preventing data drift in ML models that depend on previously processed data.

 Moving the join logic to a dedicated function implements the following requirements:
 - Efficiency: Users do not have to worry about the complexity of incremental join.
 Secondly by using this function you know that every incremental join works identical.